Jerry-Shaw/Nervsys/README.md

         /**
         * Important!!!
         *
-        * This is the Safe Key config for NervSys API.
+        * This is the TrustZone config for NervSys API.
         * The keys should be function names which we want them to be called by API,
         * while the values should be the data MUST be sent to the function.
-        * Don't put optional data in Safe Key values,
+        * Don't put optional data in TrustZone values,
         * otherwise, API will ignore the request if optional data is not passed.

         * All callable functions should be public.
         */
-        public static $key = [
+        public static $tz = [
             test_a = [a, b, c],
             test_b = [b, c],
             test_c = [c]